rcuocolo/rcuocolo.github.io/README.md

-MD, PhD, Research fellow at the Department of Clinical Medicine and Surgery of the University of Naples "Federico II".
+MD, PhD, Research Fellow at the Department of Clinical Medicine and Surgery of the University of Naples "Federico II".

 ## Short Bio